 If a no-name company is offering a great price, make sure to investigate testimonials because it raises a red flag.

-The cloud service provider whose service you intend to use should make clear commitments about the kind of security infrastructure it has, where your data will reside or stored and the underlying technology to handle/manage it in a secure environment.
+The cloud service provider whose service you intend to use should make clear commitments about the kind of security infrastructure it has, where your data will reside or be stored and the underlying technology to handle/manage it in a secure environment.
 All this information and other relevant information should be mentioned explicitly in the service agreement as this is a mark of transparency.
 Also, find a service with a strong privacy statement, one that doesn’t give permission for that service to browse your files.

-HTTPS is an application-level protocol for secure communication over a computer network which is widely used on the Internet.
+HTTPS is an application-level protocol for secure communication over a computer network that is widely used on the Internet.
 Sites not encrypted with HTTPS allow for easy interception of login credentials.
 If your login credentials are easily discoverable, hackers can have access to them.
 So, be sure to check if the cloud service provider uses ‘HTTPS’ protocol.

 All these parameters can serve as an objective way of comparing each cloud service provider and therefore help you in making an informed decision, says Microsoft.